kurian-thomas/celery/README.md

-# Simple Scrapy project with celery beat schedule
+# Scrapy project with celery beat schedule
 This repository contains the code for scraping book details from flipkart in a scheduled manner using user agents

 ## Technologies used